WOWEN-DEV/fertilityawareness/README.md

 **Domain Management**
 - **Registrar:**
 We have our primary domain, `wowen.tech`, along with all related subdomains—such as `app.fertilityawareness`—registered through One.com.
-This also includes our API domain, `fertilityawareness.ai`.
+This also includes our API base URL, `fertilityawareness.ai` (see GitHub repo [fertilityawareness_ai](https://github.com/WOWEN-DEV/fertilityawareness-ai)) for more information.
 As of now, we intend to continue using One.com as domain registrar and management due to its other convenient features, such as cheap PHP database support.

-**Frontend:**
+**Frontend**
 - **Current Version:** Our `Alpha Version (1.0.0)`, accessible at https://app.fertilityawareness.wowen.tech, is built using simple static HTML files, which you can access from this repo and deploy with Netlify.
 - **Hosting and Deployment:** We have set up the DNS settings on One.com to redirect to Netlify, which serves as the platform for both our frontend hosting and deployment, as well as certain user authentication features.
 - **Future Plans:** Refering to our [Roadmap](ROADMAP.md), we plan to transition to a more robust frontend framework for Beta Version, we're currently committed to adopting `Next.js` as a new robust frontend framework.